-Dorothea Lasky is the author of six full-length collections of poetry including The Shining, Milk, Thunderbird, Black Life, and AWE, all out from Wave Books, as well as Rome (Liveright/W.W.
-Norton).
-She is also the author of the essay collection, Animal (Wave Books).
-She has written several chapbooks, including: Snakes (Tungsten Press), Matter: A Picturebook (Argos Books), and Poetry is Not a Project (Ugly Duckling Presse), among others.
-She is the editor of Essays (Essay Press) and the co-editor of Open the Door: How to Excite Young People About Poetry (McSweeney's).
+Dorothea Lasky is the author of eight full-length collections of poetry: Mother, coming from Wave in September 2026, The Shining, Milk, Thunderbird, Black Life, AWE, all out from Wave Books, as well as ROME and The Green Lake, both from Liveright/W.W.
+Norton.
+She's the author of two nonfiction books, Animal (Wave Books) and MEMORY (Semiotext(e); Silver Press).
+Her first novel, Katie, is forthcoming from Harper Perennial.
+She's published her poems in several chapbook collections, such as Snakes (Tungsten Press), Matter: A Picturebook (Argos Books), and Poetry is Not a Project (Ugly Duckling Presse).
+Her poems have appeared in American Poetry Review, Boston Review, Gulf Coast, POETRY, The New Yorker, Tin House, and The Paris Review, among other places.
+She is the co-editor of Open the Door: How to Excite Young People About Poetry (McSweeney's, 2013) and was a 2013 Bagley Wright Lecturer on Poetry.

 Along with Alex Dimitrov, she is one half of the Astro Poets, whose book, Astro Poets: Your Guides to the Zodiac, was published by Flatiron Books in October, 2019.